What a clover-field is to a steer, the sky to a lark, a mud hole to a hog, such are the new diggings to a miner.

 From the beginning, America presented an image of golden wealth, and that image has never been lacking to the rest of the world.
 A key factor in shaping the national character of this country, the discovery of gold and other precious metals in the American West accelerated western expansion, beginning with the California Gold Rush in 1848.

-Though there was never another find that was as large as that of California, there were numerous others that led prospectors by the thousands to the west, sure that they would find their fortune. in 1859, gold was found near Denver, Colorado and the Comstock Lode was developed in Nevada.
-In the 1860s, precious minerals were found in eastern Oregon, Montana and Idaho.
-In the 1870’s, more strikes were made in the Black Hills of South Dakota and in Tombstone, Arizona.
+Though there was never another find that was as large as that of California, there were numerous others that led prospectors by the thousands to the west, sure that they would find their fortune. in 1859, gold was found near Denver, Colorado, and the Comstock Lode was developed in Nevada.
+In the 1860s, precious minerals were found in eastern Oregon, Montana, and Idaho.
+In the 1870s, more strikes were made in the Black Hills of South Dakota and Tombstone, Arizona.
 Other finds led to boom camps in the Coeur d’Alene region in Idaho in 1883 and the Klondike Gold Rush in 1898.

-Many states in the American West were originally settled primarily by prospectors and miners, including Nevada, Colorado, Idaho, Arizona, Montana, North Dakota, South Dakota and Alaska.
-Though, these states and others had been traveled by explorers, trappers, and traders, there were far more miners than those other fearless pioneers.
-These states’ histories are intimately tied to mining activities and many became territories and attained state status because of the mining activities.
+Many states in the American West were initially settled primarily by prospectors and miners, including Nevada, Colorado, Idaho, Arizona, Montana, North Dakota, South Dakota, and Alaska.
+Though these states and others had been traveled by explorers, trappers, and traders, there were far more miners than those other fearless pioneers.
+These states’ histories are intimately tied to mining activities, and many became territories and attained state status because of the mining activities.

-There were a number of men that made their fortunes and gained fame for their mining activities such as George Hurst, who made his fortune in the Comstock Lode of Nevada, Horace Tabor, who became the silver king of Colorado after grubstaking a miner in Leadville; George W. MacKay, who also made his fortune in the Comstock Lode; and many others.
+Several men made their fortunes and gained fame for their mining activities, such as George Hurst, who made his fortune in the Comstock Lode of Nevada, Horace Tabor, who became the silver king of Colorado after grubstaking a miner in Leadville; George W. MacKay, who also made his fortune in the Comstock Lode; and many others.

 But others faded into insignificance, leaving behind only shells of their former selves, becoming ghost towns decades ago.
-Of yet more, there is no sign of their prosperous times whatsoever, with the exception of a debris-strewn and pockmarked landscape
+Of yet more, there is no sign of their prosperous times whatsoever, except for a debris-strewn and pockmarked landscape.

-The mining industry of the American West not only created fortunes and disappointment for the individual miners, but also played an important part in American labor history, mining technology, and the growth of geological knowledge.
-It was also responsible for displacing thousands of Native Americans, which ultimately led to a number of Indian Wars and their forcible removal to reservations.
-Another negative impact that these many mining booms left behind was tremendous scars on the environment, which are still being addressed today.
+The mining industry of the American West not only created fortunes and disappointment for the individual miners but also played an important part in American labor history, mining technology, and the growth of geological knowledge.
+It was also responsible for displacing thousands of Native Americans, leading to several Indian Wars and their forcible removal to reservations.
+Another negative impact that these many mining booms left behind was massive environmental scars, which are still being addressed today.

-Today, there are hundreds of ghost towns in the American West that give tribute to their more prosperous times.
+Today, hundreds of ghost towns in the American West give tribute to their more prosperous times.
 Some, like Bodie, California; Bannack, Montana; and Bayhorse, Idaho, have been preserved as state parks.
-More, have become commercial tourist destinations, such as Tombstone, Arizona; South Pass City, Wyoming; and Virginia City, Nevada.
-There are many more; however, that are slowly returning to the elements as their crumbling structures deteriorate over time.
-A few of these include places such as Comet, Montana; Delamar, Nevada; Steins, New Mexico; Miners Delight, Wyoming, and dozens of others.
+Others have become commercial tourist destinations, such as Tombstone, Arizona; South Pass City, Wyoming; and Virginia City, Nevada.
+However, there are many more that are slowly returning to the elements as their crumbling structures deteriorate over time.
+A few of these include Comet, Montana; Delamar, Nevada; Steins, New Mexico; Miners Delight, Wyoming, and dozens of others.